lvella/libflatview/README.md

    specially if you are not using C or C++.
 That said, the situations this error can happen are either too rare, deliberate or can be mitigated, so much that I still feel it is OK to not handle the errors and let the process be killed.
-   They are:
+   Those situations are:
     - File is sparse and storage is full - this can be avoided by passing `true` to `reserve` when opening files for writing.
 This will allocate all the holes in the files before mapping, so that storage is always available.
-Of course, another process or the user might poke holes at the file while in use, and simultaneously fill up all the available space, but that has to be very deliberate to happen.
+Of course, another process or the user might poke holes at the file while in use, while simultaneously filling up all the available space, but that has to be very deliberate to happen.
     - File is truncated to a smaller size - if the user or another process truncates the file while mapped by your process, a read or write beyond the newly truncated size will trigger the error.
 Again, this has to be